lint-staged/lint-staged/README.md

 ## Using JS functions to customize tasks

-When supplying configuration in JS format it is possible to define the task as a function, which will receive an array of staged filenames/paths and should return the complete command as a string.
+When supplying configuration in JS format it is possible to define the config or task as a function, which will receive an array of staged filenames/paths and should return the complete command as a string.
 It is also possible to return an array of complete command strings, for example when the task supports only a single file input.
 The function can be either sync or async.

 ```ts
 type TaskFn = (filenames: string[]) => string | string[] | Promise<string | string[]>